 - Try on-page newsletter signup forms.
 Add a signup form to your sidebar or embed it part-way through the page, with some text highlighting the benefits of signing up.
 Monitor your subscription rates and see if it really makes a difference.

 - Try adding a notice to the top of the page.
-There are ways to capture your visitors’ attention without using popups.
+There are ways to capture new visitors' attention without using popups.
 Some websites add a noticeable but less intrusive banner to the top of the page, above the page content.
-This captures people’s attention without annoying them by hiding the content they’re trying to see.
-I recommend the BugMeBar WordPress plugin which has lots of options for creating eye-catching banners.
-It describes itself as annoying but is far less annoying than popups – a good compromise!
+This captures people's attention without annoying them by hiding the content they're trying to see.

 We find that it makes sense to use a bar for announcements, and a small corner popup for newsletter signups.

 Check out the best examples of popups for inspiration.
 You don’t need to invent the best ideas for exit intent popups, everything is already on the internet and you can read about the best practices and implement this advice on your own site.
 Check out this exit intent popup gallery and AB test to find the one that works best for your website visitors.

 Alternative option - add a standard signup form instead

 Finally, let's talk about alternatives to a newsletter popup.
 The simplest option is to add a normal signup form directly to a page or sidebar area.
 You can even add the form within the body of a blog post, so that people can't possible miss it.